Last Updated on July 28, 2026 by Daniel Globe

 | Metal zippers | Heavy strength; better for indoor use than exposed shelters |

-For shelters, #5 and #10 are common size picks, but the chain material drives environmental resistance.
-Molded tooth zippers use DuPont Delrin® Acetal Resins, so they handle weather well.
-Coil zippers give you more customization options for tents and other shaped panels.
-Metal zippers feel robust, yet corrosion can shorten service life outside.
-Match the chain to the job, and you’ll keep your shelter freer, safer, and easier to rely on.
+For shelters, #5 and #10 are common picks, but chain material drives environmental resistance.
+Molded tooth zippers are typically made from acetal resin (commonly branded as Delrin®), which handles weather and sand exceptionally well WAWAK Sizing Guide.
+Nylon coil zippers give more flex for curved tent doors.
+Metal zippers feel robust, but corrosion and rust can shorten service life outdoors.
+Match the chain to the job, and you’ll keep your shelter easier to rely on.

 Slider Fit Considerations

 Once you’ve matched the chain material to outdoor conditions, the next step is getting the slider right.
-Zipper size matters: #2 to #15 describe the closed-teeth width, and #5 fits many tents and backpacks.
-Choose slider types that match the chain—molded tooth, coil, or metal—so the repair works cleanly and lasts.
-Check whether you need locking or non-locking action: locking keeps gear stable, while non-locking gives faster access.
-Confirm fit by reading the markings on the old slider for size or brand.
+Zipper size numbers describe the closed-teeth width in millimeters.
+Choose slider types that match the exact chain structure — molded tooth sliders do not fit nylon coil tracks, even if they share the same gauge number.
+Check whether you need single-pull, double-pull (accessible from inside and outside a tent), or locking action.
+Confirm fit by reading the markings stamped on the back of the old slider.

 Repair or Replace the Full Zipper

-When the plastic zipper on your outdoor shelter has broken or lost teeth, a full replacement is often the most reliable fix because repairs may not restore proper function.
-You should compare zipper replacement options before you commit, since replacement zippers come in several sizes.
-Measure the old zipper carefully, and match the length and tooth count; many tents use #5 or #10 zippers.
-If the tape and teeth are damaged, replacing the whole unit can save you from repeat failures and wasted effort.
-You can un-stitch the old zipper and sew in a new one by hand or with a machine, depending on your tools and skill.
-If the slider is the only issue, a no-sew product like FixnZip® may buy you time.
-Good zipper maintenance tips—cleaning and light lubrication—can slow wear, protect your gear, and keep you moving freely.
+When the plastic zipper on your outdoor shelter has broken or lost teeth, a full replacement is often the most reliable fix, since repairs may not restore proper function.
+Measure the old zipper carefully and match the length and tooth count — many tents use #5 or #8 zippers.
+If the tape and teeth are damaged, replacing the whole unit can save you from repeat failures.
+You can un-stitch the old zipper seam with a seam ripper and sew in a new one by hand or machine.
+If the slider is the only issue, a universal replacement slider (such as FixnZip®) can restore functionality without requiring any sewing.

 Install a New Tent Zipper Slider